 I made a note to do that, then dragged my mind back to the present, and the fine weather.
 The steep vineyards along the river were ridiculously pretty.

-As I passed through a quiet intersection I hears a kid’s voice coming from a side yard.
+As I passed through a quiet intersection I heard a kid’s voice coming from a side yard.
 He said “Alahoo Akbar, reep reep, Alahoo Ahhkbarr,” and made a bunch of snorting noises like a pig.
 I was confused, then suddenly realized he was saying this at me, because he saw I was wearing a bandana, and decided that it must be some kind of keffiyeh under my bike helmet, and was mocking me with a religious phrase he connected to them.

 I felt quite incredibly offended on behalf of everyone in the Middle East, and turned the bike around slowly, and rolled back by the yard.
 The kid who’d made the noises was still muttering nonsense to himself and kicking a soccer ball against the gate.
 I didn’t say anything, but grinned rather intensely at him, and when he saw me he jerked back, then stiffly gathered his ball and about-faced to walk to his friend at the far end of the yard.
 If I’d had more forethought I would have said something sarcastic to him in English.
 Hopefully I at least surprised some caution into the little shithead.